 This program is supported by the National Science Foundation (NSF) and the Wellman Center.
 The Director of this program is Prof. S. H. Andy Yun at the Wellman Center and Harvard University.

 Through hands-on research experience, the program trains participants in the study and innovation of biomedical optics for improving human health and advancing biological sciences.
 Through living arrangements and a variety of activities, Summer Institute students develop a network of peers.
 They also receive guidance from course instructors and lab mentors.
 Students are challenged to explore ways to conduct research responsibly and to achieve the skills to communicate their research findings effectively.
-Individual tutorials and workshops also help students practice their research writing and presentation skills.
 At the end of the summer, students present their work to the Biomedical Optics mentors at a conference.

 A partial list of program elements includes: